 EDPE 4235.
-THEORY AND METHODOLOGY IN THE TEACHING OF SPANISH IN SECONDARY SCHOOL.
-Three credits.
-Three hours of lecture and fifteen hours minimum of laboratory experiences.
+METHODOLOGY TEACHING SPANISH SECOND LANGUAGE.
+Three credit hours.
+Three hours of lecture per week.

 Theoretical and practical approach to the teaching-learning process.
-All aspects related to the teaching of Spanish in secondary school are studied: planning, innovative education and curriculum analysis; basic content in this area of specialization; preparation, adaptation and utilization of resources; methodology, teaching techniques and strategies; fundamentals of measurement and evaluation.
-These contents are integrated on a practical basis.
-All students must complete at least 15 hours of laboratory experiences in public and private schools.
-These experiences will enable students to develop critical, dynamic and creative attitudes toward Puerto Rican educational problems.
+All aspects related to the teaching of Spanish in Secondary School are Studied: Planning, Innovative Education and Curriculum Analysis; Basic Content in this Area of Specialization, Preparation, Adaptation and Utilization of Resources; Methodology, Teaching Techniques and Strategies; Fundamentals of Measurement and Evaluation.
+These contents are integrated on a Practical Basis.
+All students must complete at least 15 hours of laboratory experiences in public or private schools.
+These experiences will enable students to develop critical, dynamic and creative attitudes toward Puerto Rican Educational problems.

 EDPE 4236.
-STUDENT TEACHING OF SPANISH IN SECONDARY SCHOOL.
-Six credits.
-Twenty hours of practice per week.
+PRACTICAL IN TEACHING OF SPANISH IN SECONDARY SCHOOL.
+Six credit hours.
+One hour of lecture per week and twenty hours of supervised practice per week.